owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 without error.
 This allows you to remove members in a scripted way without needing to know if the user is still a member of the group.
 For example::

- sudo -u www-data php occ group:removemember --member aaron --member fred Finance Member "aaron" could not be found in group "Finance" Member "fred" removed from group "Finance"
+ sudo -u www-data php occ group:remove-member --member aaron --member fred Finance Member "aaron" could not be found in group "Finance" Member "fred" removed from group "Finance"